mbari-org/vars-annotation/docs/BUILD.md

 #### Define Environment Variables

 The build can be customized for your deployment by setting environment variables _before_ you run a build.
 Refer to [reference.conf](https://github.com/mbari-media-management/vars-annotation/blob/master/org.mbari.vars.ui/src/main/resources/reference.conf) for more details.
-If these are not explicitly defined, they will default to values appropriate for working with the development setup provided by [m3-microservices](https://github.com/mbari-media-management/m3-microservices).
+If any of these variables are not explicitly defined, they will default to values appropriate for working with the development setup provided by [m3-microservices](https://github.com/mbari-media-management/m3-microservices).
 Currently, the following variables can be defined:

 ```bash
 ACCOUNTS_SERVICE_URL,